Sino-Nepalese War: Aftermath

 The Qing general Fuk'anggan then sent a proposal to the Government of Nepal for ratifying a peace treaty.
 Bahadur Shah also wanted to have cordial relations with the Qing.
-He readily accepted the proposal and they concluded a friendly treaty at Betravati on 2 October 1792.
+He readily accepted the proposal and they concluded a friendly treaty at Betrawati on 2 October 1792, known as the Treaty of Betrawati.
 The terms of the treaty were as follows: